omniscale/imposm-changes/README.md

 Imposm-Changes only imports OSM change files (.osc.gz) and not complete planet datasets.
 You won't be able to construct the geometry of ways or relations if they were only modified or deleted.

-You will typically use the ``limitto`` option to monitor a region/country extent.
+You will typically use the ``changes_bbox`` option to monitor a region/country extent.
 This allows you to monitor the changes of the last few weeks with moderate server requirements (only a few GB disk).

 Installation